akshayvr-programmer/SIH-SUBMISSION-Chhaap-App/README.md

 - **Voice-first, 12 Indian languages.** Full interface and spoken prompts in Hindi, English, Bengali, Marathi, Telugu, Tamil, Gujarati, Kannada, Malayalam, Punjabi, Odia, and Assamese - 105 translated strings per language.
 - **Photo to catalogue image.** Automatic background removal and enhancement from a single phone photo.
-- **AI craft recognition with human confirmation.** The model proposes the craft; the artisan decides.
+- **AI craft recognition with human confirmation.** The model suggests the craft; the artisan decides.
 The classifier never overrides the maker.
 - **Voice-to-listing.** Speech in the artisan's language becomes a structured, sellable listing in that same language.
-- **Fair, market-aware pricing.** Similarity-based price suggestion with a transparent cost floor and a confidence signal, so the artisan understands where the number came from.
+- **Fair, market-aware pricing.** Similarity-based price suggestion with a transparent cost floor and a confidence signal, helping the artisan understand where the number came from.
 - **One-tap multi-channel publish.** ONDC, GeM, and WhatsApp from a single action.
-- **Reach view and shareable ad creative.** The artisan sees where the listing travelled and can share a ready-made poster with a QR code straight to WhatsApp or Instagram.
+- **Reach view and shareable ad creative.** The artisan sees where the listing traveled and can share a ready-made poster with a QR code straight to WhatsApp or Instagram.

 ---